 - Juice of 1 lemon

-- Place rhubarb in a pot.
-Then add 1/2 cup (125 mL) granulated sugar (or more if you like it sweeter) and 1/2 cup (125 mL) water, plus the juice of 1 lemon (optional, to extend the colour if you are saving the syrup for later).
+- Place rhubarb in a pot, then add 1/2 cup (125 mL) granulated sugar (or more if you like it sweeter) and 1/2 cup (125 mL) water, plus the juice of 1 lemon (optional, to extend the color if you are saving the syrup for later).

 - Bring the rhubarb mixture to a low simmer, stirring to prevent scorching.
 Cook your rhubarb until soft, making a nice compote.

-- Then strain the compote using a sieve or loosely woven cheesecloth, allowing the syrupy liquid to collect in a large bowl.
+- Strain the compote using a sieve or loosely-woven cheesecloth, allowing the syrupy liquid to collect in a large bowl.